moloneydami/alx-system_engineering-devops/0x02-shell_predictions/README.md

-1. A script to print "yHello, World"
+1. A script to print Hello World